Your Custom Text Here

-Nothing could be further from the truth.
-Salons across Europe in the 19th Century were a place of creativity, exploration and daring, even of danger.
+Historically, salons have had a chequered reputation.
+At times, salon music has been seen as superficial – often music that is "feminine" - delightful, easy to play and later to be put aside for weightier matters.
+But salons across Europe in the 19th Century were actually places of creativity, exploration and daring, even of danger.
 They were places to meet like-minded people and to hear new ideas through conversation and art.
 Many of them were run by women - the women who, barred from most forms of education and relegated by their societies to secondary roles - muse, nurse, handmaiden, wife, mother – nonetheless went out to make their own place in the world.

 But in refusing to accept an imposed silence and in seeking creative ways of expressing their experience of life and their worlds, countless generations of women have lifted the veil on what it is like to inhabit those roles.
 This, too, is a universal experience, they say.
 We too have created not only the world in which we live, but also an expression of our place in that world.
 Those roles that you so easily dismiss were not silent for us, because we were there.